MicrosoftDocs/dynamics-365-project-operations/articles/expense/expenselineapprovals.md

 ## Approve multiple expense lines

-To approve multiple expense reports at the same time, follow these steps.
+To approve multiple expense at the same time, follow these steps.

 1. On your mobile device, open the **Power Apps** mobile app, and then open the **Expense mobile** app.
 1. Select the **Approvals** tab.
 Select **Expense line** tab.
 This tab lists expense lines that are pending approval.